 3. Bake.

-Bake for 10 to 12 minutes per 1-inch of thickness of the fillet, or until fish reaches 140 to 145 degrees when measured with an instant-read thermometer.
+Bake for 10 to 12 minutes per 1-inch of thickness of the fillets, or until fish reaches 140 to 145 degrees when measured with an instant-read thermometer.
+The topping should be a nice golden brown color.

 4. Rest and serve.